mj33rice/Sim-CoPilot/README.md

-# SimCoPilot: Evaluating Models for Co-pilot-Style Code Generation
+# Large Language Models for Copilot-Style Code Generation: An Evaluation Study
 **SimCoPilot** is a benchmark with:
 - **Purpose**: Evaluate LLMs as interactive coding assistants in "copilot"-style.
 - **Focus**: Test AI's ability to integrate and complete code in complex software environments.